Partial Application in Action

 Reducing argument repetition

-Say you want to fetch three different resources from an API, your code might look something like this:
+If you want to fetch several resources from an API, your code might look like this:

 const apiBaseUrl = 'https://api.myapp.com/api/v1'